-Academic appeal, as defined by the Office of the Independent Adjudicator (OIA), is a "request for a review of a decision of an academic body charged with making decisions on student progress, assessment and awards".
+Academic Appeal- An academic appeal is a request for a review of a decision of an academic body charged with making decisions on student progress, assessment and awards.
+An academic appeal must be made in writing, following the process outlined in the College's Academic Appeals Procedure which can be found at ICON VLE/ Student Handbook.

-An academic appeal relates to the outcome of an assessment or examination, or a student's progression, and may be based on